big-tuwien/big-tuwien.github.io/content/publication/tuw-220684/index.md

 links:
 - name: Publik
   url: https://publik.tuwien.ac.at/showentry.php?ID=220684&lang=2
-publication: 'Vortrag: Tenth International Conference for Informatics and Information Technology CIIT2013, Bitola, Macedonia; 18.04.2013 - 21.04.2013; in: "Proceedings of the Tenth International Conference for Informatics and Information Technology", (2013)'
+publication: 'Talk: Tenth International Conference for Informatics and Information Technology CIIT2013, Bitola, Macedonia; 04-18-2013 - 04-21-2013; in: "Proceedings of the Tenth International Conference for Informatics and Information Technology", (2013)'
 publication_types: